A Geometric Approach to Cylindrical Algebraic Decomposition: Counting Geometry Fiber Cardinality

-The generic freeness enables us to define Hermite Quadratic Form uniformly on a open dense subset of $Y$.

-\begin{definition} If $A$ is a finitely generated $k$-algebra and $B$ is an $A$-algebra that is also a free $A$-module of finite rank, then we define the \textbf{parametric Hermite Quadratic Form} of $B$ to be:
+In order to prove Theorem \ref{thm-gen-lsc-of-card-geo-fiber}, we extend the classical trace pairing technique to the free module of finite rank case now. \begin{definition} If $A$ is a finitely generated $k$-algebra and $B$ is an $A$-algebra that is also a free $A$-module of finite rank, then we define the \textbf{relative Hermite Quadratic Form} of $B$ to be:

 This is well-defined because $B$ is a free $A$-module of finite rank.